Night Watch (2004 film): Production

 In 2000, an independent Moscow company invited a director from St. Petersburg, Sergei Vinokurov, the script was written by Renata Litvinova.
 Artemy Troitsky was expected to star in the film as Anton Gorodetsky, and for the role of the light magician Geser Ivan Okhlobystin was chosen.
 But the work on the film stalled, which was largely in part of the tiny budget of 50 thousand dollars.
 And then Channel One, the government-owned TV channel, bought from the publisher the rights to adapt the novel and invited Timur Bekmambetov to write and direct the film.

 Concerning the casting, Bekmambetov described that he needed an actor for the role of Gorodetsky who was handsome, slightly naive, slightly cunning and that "his eyes must show that he has a conscience".

-Part of the challenge for such a big-budget fantasy film was creating hundreds of visual effects (VFX) shots to which a modern audience is accustomed.
+Part of the challenge for such a fantasy film was creating hundreds of visual effects (VFX) shots to which a modern audience is accustomed.
 16 Russian VFX studios and several freelancers were used, each chosen for their individual strengths.
 Many shots were created by different artists across different time zones, using the Internet to share data and images.

 The film was the first big-budget Russian supernatural movie and one of the first blockbusters made after the collapse of the Soviet film industry.
 The film was produced by Channel One, with a budget of US$4.2 million.
 It was shot in a 1.85:1 aspect ratio.